jcxplorer/snowfinch/README.md

 * `config/snowfinch.yml`

 Some information is stored in a relational database, so you can use any that is supported by Rails.
-SQLite 3 might work out for you even in production, as it won't hold much data or be accessed often.
+By default it will use PostgreSQL.
+Edit the `config/database.yml` and `Gemfile` files accordingly if you want to use a different database.

 Install the application dependencies by running `bundle` in the application directory.